A-C-Rosenfeldt/AtariJag6DoFtexture60fps/README.md

 This would be most important when the span buffer is in RAM and I use LoadP to get it.
 So I really would love to store all run lengths in a single phrase.
 It may help if the tree structure above cuts down, until I reach this limit.
 I don't know how to switch back from span to tree though .. only next frame :-(

+For our Beam tree comparison we need to multiply a lot.
+And we may need to check with floating.
+The MAC may be close to zero.
+So we cannot decide where to edges cross.
+Now assume that these edges belong to large areas; then we don't want to switch to lines.
+Variable precision on demand for very large area?
+We only feed through the deviation: The final MAC has 40 bits .. so no problem here.
+But we had to round the factors to 16 bit.
+Now we need to MAC  ( AL * BH ) + ( AH * BL ) for the next 16 bit.
+Alternatively we could calculate the scanline where all three edges cross and look if the scanline is far away from the crossing.
+Then we could check if the pixels are far away.
+Thus we still get results about (complete) coverage.

+I don't know if a BSP tree merger can sustain some more re-rounding.
+We already used the values for other checks.
+What happens with the merger if we don't fully resolve the edge.
+It means that any edge crossing that pixel can also not be sorted into the tree.
+We have a main assumption, but also mark the alternative.
+We only look at the alternative if we compare edges near that pixel.

 # Demo SceneGraph